DelazJ/QGIS-Documentation/docs/training_manual/rasters/terrain_analysis.rst

    The method used by the algorithm to treat the threshold values of each class is defined by the :guilabel:`Range boundaries`.
 #.
-Save the layer as file:`reclassified.tif` in the
+Save the layer as :file:`reclassified.tif` in the
    :file:`exercise_data/raster_analysis/` folder

    .. figure:: img/reclassify_setup.png